Ozone-624/lin99/README.md

 This project is released under the GNU General Public License v3.0.

 ## Miscellaneous
 Thank you for using lin99 in your projects!
-I hope to continue improving this so that it may be used by everyone!